digitaltwinconsortium/ManufacturingOntologies/README.md

 <img src="Docs/3dviewer.png" alt="3dviewer" width="900" />

+If you want to calculate OEE, add no-code dashboards or make predictions about the production, set up the [Data History](https://learn.microsoft.com/en-us/azure/digital-twins/concepts-data-history) feature in the Azure Digital Twins service to historize your contextualized OPC UA data to Azure Data Explorer deployed in this solution.
+You can find the wizard to set this up in the Azure Digital Twins service configuration in the Azure portal.

 If you want to test a "digital feedback loop", i.e. triggering a command on one of the OPC UA servers in the simulation from the cloud, based on a time-series reaching a certain threshold (the simulated pressure), then configure and run the StartUACloudCommander.bat file and deploy the PressureRelief Azure Function in your Azure subscription and create an application registration for your ADX instance as described [here](https://docs.microsoft.com/en-us/azure/data-explorer/provision-azure-ad-app).
 You also need to define the following environment variables in the Azure portal for the Function:

 * ADX_INSTANCE_URL
 * ADX_DB_NAME
 * AAD_TENANT_ID